-- Approved for the training of state rehabilitation students. - Approved for the training of veterans and war orphans. - Approved by the U.S. Department of Justice, Immigration and Naturalization Service, for attendance by nonimmigrant alien students. - Approved for the training of dislocated workers through the CareerLink. - Approved by the Ohio State Board of Career Colleges and Schools to recruit students. - Approved by the West Virginia Council for Community and Technical College Education to recruit students. - Approved by the National Certification Board for Therapeutic Massage and Body Work (NCBTMB). - Approved by the State of Ohio State Medical Board for Massage Therapy. - Approved testing site (the National Center for Competency Testing). - Approved by the Pennsylvania State Nursing Board to offer a certificate in Practical Nursing. - Authorized Pearson Vue testing center. - Authorized Kryterion testing center. - A school member of Associated Body Work and Massage Professionals (ABMP).

-- Designated by G.I.
+- Approved for the training of state rehabilitation students. - Approved for the training of veterans and war orphans. - Approved by the U.S. Department of Justice, Immigration and Naturalization Service, for attendance by nonimmigrant alien students. - Approved for the training of dislocated workers through the CareerLink. - Approved by the Ohio State Board of Career Colleges and Schools to recruit students. - Approved by the West Virginia Council for Community and Technical College Education to recruit students. - Approved by the National Certification Board for Therapeutic Massage and Body Work (NCBTMB). - Approved by the State of Ohio State Medical Board for Massage Therapy. - Approved testing site (the National Center for Competency Testing). - Approved by the Pennsylvania State Nursing Board to offer a certificate in Practical Nursing. - A school member of Associated Body Work and Massage Professionals (ABMP). - Designated by G.I.
 Jobs as a military-friendly school. - Designated by the National Security Agency and Department of Homeland Security as a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE).